JaminHLO/tech-blog/README.md

 ## Tests

-The Project may tested using the installation instructions above and running 'npm run start'and then using Insomnia and/or MySQL Workbench 6.0 CE to confirm and maniulate the status of the database.
+The Project may tested using the installation instructions above and running 'npm run start' and then opening <http://localhost:3001> in any browser.
+The live site is available at: <https://calm-headland-52008.herokuapp.com/>.

 ## Questions